100 best rock albums of all time

 - Year: 1975

 Pink Floyd recorded "Wish You Were Here" at London's Abbey Road Studios.
 The release followed its hugely successful "Dark Side of the Moon."
-"Wish You Were Here" headed straight to the top of the charts in England and in America.
+"Wish You Were Here" headed straight to the top of the charts in the U.K. and America.

 - Rank in decade: #2